UCL-ARC/python-tooling/README.md

 It contains a template for new Python packages and a [website] documenting our recommendations.
 We've turned on [discussions](https://github.com/UCL-ARC/python-tooling/discussions) for this repo, and we welcome questions there or in the `#programming-help` channel on the [UCL research software hub slack](https://www.ucl.ac.uk/advanced-research-computing/community/ucl-research-programming-hub).

-🍪🥷 Our template is a [cookieninja] template which automatically creates new Python packages with our recommended tooling set up and ready to go.
+🍪 Our template is a [cookiecutter] template which automatically creates new Python packages with our recommended tooling set up and ready to go.

 > **Note**
 > If you're making a package within a community that has an existing package template (e.g., [`scikit-hep`](https://github.com/scikit-hep/cookie)), we recommend using their template instead of this one.